amusecode/amuse/doc/reference/distributed.rst

 gateway
 	Sometimes a machine is not reachable directly due to firewalls and such.
 Use this setting to provide an intermediate resource to route traffic via.
 This resource should already have been created. scheduler_type
 	The type of scheduler present on the remote machine.
-Defaults to 'ssh' usefull for single machines.
+Defaults to 'ssh' useful for single machines.
 Current supported scheduler types: 'ssh', 'sge', 'slurm' hub_queue_name
-	Normally the support process is started on the frontend.
+	Normally the support process is started on the front end.
 However, it can also be submitted to a queue by specifying it here. hub_time_minutes
 	When a hub is submitted, this option denotes the time the hub will be available.